• Skip to primary navigation

 • Substitutions and Variations

-• Wholesome ingredients like rolled oats, milk, eggs and coconut oil.
+• Made with wholesome ingredients like rolled oats, milk, eggs, and coconut oil.

 Scroll down to the recipe card below for full information on ingredients and amounts.